 This is the first thing I ask if I buy directly from a private.

 It is not for a cosmetic purpose.

 It is to avoid any gear from the black market.
 This does not mean that someone selling a camera or a lens without invoice or receipt or boxes is selling a stolen item.

-Sometime meeting the seller helps to decide, sometime it does not
+Sometimes meeting the seller helps to decide, sometimes it does not